brooklynrail/brooklynrail-platform/content/events/2023/01/wednesday-poetry-reading-118-curated-by-tony-iantosca.md

 title: "I won't be at the reading: A Rail Reading Curated by Tony Iantosca"
 deck: "Featuring Iantosca with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal "
-summary: "Tony Iantosca curates our 118th Poetry Reading with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal "
+summary: "Tony Iantosca curates our 118th Poetry Reading with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal. "
 people:
+  - person: " natalee-cruz"
   - person: dimitra-ioannou
   - person: tony-iantosca
 date: 2023-01-18T13:00:00-0500